-The Human Footprint Inventory (HFI) for the Oil Sands Region 1980s and 1950s Metadata, Version 1.3 consequently modified by ABMI.
-Digitized pipelines interpreted from satellite imagery represents estimated status of pipelines up to year 2017.
+Data created by Alberta Human Footprint Monitoring Program (AHFMP) was consequently modified by ABMI.
+Digitized pipelines interpreted from satellite imagery (year 2017) were added to the source dataset to create the final HFI sublayer that represents estimated status of pipelines up to year 2017.